-There are over 60 different species of mosquito in the Byron Shire but only a small number cause nuisance-biting problems or spread disease-causing pathogens.
+There are over 60 different species of mosquito in the Byron Shire but only a small number cause nuisance-biting problems or spread disease.

-As well as breeding in natural environments, some pest mosquitoes breed in backyard habitats.
+Mosquito problems are generally greater close to the coast.
+As well as breeding in natural environments, some pest mosquitoes breed in backyards.

 - Avoid outdoor activity around dusk and dawn when mosquitoes are most active.

 - Use an effect repellent.
 (The best mosquito repellents contain Diethl Toluamide (DEET less than 20%) or Picaridin, so check the label).

 - Cover up as much as possible.
 Wear light coloured, loose fitting clothing and sensible footwear.

 - Install fly screens on all windows and self-closing wire screens on doors.
 Check them regularly and mend any holes.